 ABOUT ME

-I emigrated from South Africa and I’m married with adult children.
-I have experience with mental health, disability and parenting challenges, cancer, autism, and neurodiversity, stress burnout and ME/CFS.
+I emigrated from South Africa with my husband and children.
+I have experience within my extended family with mental health, disability and parenting challenges, cancer, neurodiversity, stress burnout and ME/CFS.

 I’ve also completed studies in neurodiversity and trauma.
 Being a mature woman, I bring not only academic training, but also many years of life experience and my own journey of learning to my counselling practice.